ControlNet++: Improving Conditional Controls with Efficient Consistency Feedback: Method

 Essentially, the process of adding noise destroys the consistency between the input image and its condition.
 Then the reward fine-tuning in Eq. \ref{eq:reward_loss} instructs the diffusion model to generate images that can reconstruct the consistency, thus enhancing its ability to follow conditions during generation.

 Please note that here we avoid the sampling process in Eq.~\ref{eq:default_reward}.
 Finally, the loss is the combination of diffusion training loss and the reward loss:

 where $t_{thre}$ denotes the timestep threshold, which is a hyper-parameter used to determine whether a noised image $x_t$ should be utilized for reward fine-tuning.
-We note that a small noise $\epsilon$ (\emph{i.e.}, a relatively small timestep $t$) can disturb the consistency and lead to effective reward fine-tuning.
+We note that a small noise $\epsilon$ (\ie, a relatively small timestep $t$) can disturb the consistency and lead to effective reward fine-tuning.
 When the timestep $ t $ is large, $ x_t $ is closer to the random noise $ x_T $, and predicting $ x'_0 $ directly from $ x_t $ results in severe image distortion.
 The advantage of our efficient rewarding is that $x_t$ can be employed both to train and reward the diffusion model without the need for time and GPU memory costs caused by multiple sampling, thereby significantly improving the efficiency during the reward fine-tuning stage.

-During the reward fine-tuning phases, we freeze the pre-trained discriminative reward model and text-to-image model, and only update the ControlNet module following its original implementation, which ensures its generative capabilities are not compromised.
-In our experiments, we observe that using only the reward loss will lead to image distortion, aligning with the conclusions drawn in previous studies~\cite{imagereward}.
+During the reward fine-tuning phases, we freeze the pre-trained discriminative reward model and text-to-image model, and only update the ControlNet following its original implementation, which ensures the generative capabilities are not compromised.
+We also observe that using only the reward loss will lead to image distortion, aligning with the conclusions drawn in previous studies~\cite{imagereward}.